anikm1987/cloud_terraform/azure-terraform/ReadMe.md

-Terraform Repository
+Terraform Repository (WIP)
 ---------------

 This repository is created to keep all terraform files.
 Some folders are not completed, may contains initial structures.
-This is a work in progress.

 Project tree